brophdawg11/resentful/README.md

 # Resentful

-  A tiny little utility to make Contentful API responses easier to manage.
+  A tiny little utility to make Contentful API responses easier to manage

 ## Example